-2.2.
+2.3.
 Data Enhancements

 The corrected magnetic data were presented in grid forms for visualization and further enhancements.
 The total magnetic intensity (TMI) data were gridded using minimum curvature gridding method with 50m cell size, having the four faults and hot-springs locations overlaid (Figure 6).
+A minimum curvature surface is the smoothest possible surface that will fit the given data values (24); It smoothes two straight-line segments by using the Ratio Factor.
+This gridding method is very effective in the interpolation of gridded points.
 For effective interpretation of the obtained magnetic data, further enhancements were carried out using various filtering techniques.